 Once a customer called me halfway through the project and said: “I will find and kill the person who signed the project scope!
 We wanted something completely different!”.
 However, we still had some budget left and it seemed we would be able to deliver what the customer desired.
 Oh Lord, how wrong I was…

 What’s the lesson learned here?
 For both customers and tech partners – stop your project at that point.
-Get back to the design phase, think together what you want to achieve and start it all again.
+Get back to the design phase, think together about what you want to achieve and start it all again.

 Now, let’s get back to the documents – as a customer, you have an obligation to READ AND UNDERSTAND every single piece of the project documentation.
-Especially the ones that have a significant impact on the scope – such as RFP, Offer, Functional Design or Technical Design.
+Especially the ones that have a significant impact on the scope – such as the RFP, Offer, Functional Design or Technical Design.
 Be engaged – always remember to read the documentation.
 There should be at least one person on your side who knows every page of the documents and every single requirement.

-You may be surprised that the tech design has a real impact on the features – well, at least it has in the case of SharePoint (but I doubt it’s different with other large Intranet or ECM platforms).
+You may be surprised that tech design has a real impact on the features – well, at least it has in the case of SharePoint (but I doubt it’s different with other large Intranet or ECM platforms).
 The way we do some things in this magical Microsoft platform allows us to use specific features – I’ll give you some examples in a minute.

 4. Be engaged, ask for status

-Check status of the project frequently.
+Check the status of the project frequently.
 And by saying “frequently” I don’t mean “as often as possible”, but I mean “as often as it makes you comfortable and lets you keep things under control”.
 Now, how to measure your status?
 It’s quite simple.